revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 --
 {:.section}

-The following figures show the inferred time-like trees.
+The following figures show the inferred timetrees.

 {% figure time-tree-calibrations-only %}
 <img src="figures/time-tree-calibrations-only.png" width="600" />
-{% figcaption %} *Inferred time-like tree using calibrations only.* {% endfigcaption %}
+{% figcaption %} *Inferred timetree using calibrations only.* {% endfigcaption %}
 {% endfigure %}

 {% figure time-tree-calibrations-and-constraints %}
 <img src="figures/time-tree-calibrations-and-constraints.png" width="600" />
-{% figcaption %} *Inferred time-like tree using calibrations and constraints.* {% endfigcaption %}
+{% figcaption %} *Inferred timetree using calibrations and constraints.* {% endfigcaption %}
 {% endfigure %}

 We see, that the constraints help improve the accuracy, as well as reduce the confidence intervals of the node ages.
-The branch score distances between the original time-like tree, and the inferred time-like trees are:
+The branch score distances between the original timetree, and the inferred timetrees are:

 ```
 Calibrations only: